WhisTLE: Deeply Supervised, Text-Only Domain Adaptation for Pretrained Speech Recognition Transformers: Experimental Setup

-We use six total different datasets in our testing, two of which we consider ``in domain'' and four which we consider ``out of domain.''
+\parheader{Datasets} We use six total different datasets in our testing, two of which we consider ``in domain'' and four which we consider ``out of domain.''
 For the in-domain datasets, we use CommonVoice~\cite{data_1} and LibriSpeech~\cite{data_2}.
-For the out-of-domain datasets, we use EMNS~\cite{data_3}, EmoV-DB~\cite{data_4}, the Free ST American English corpus (ST-AEDS)~\cite{data_4}, and the Open-source Multi-speaker Corpora of the English Accents in the British Isles (EABI)~\cite{data_6}.
+For the out-of-domain datasets, we use EMNS~\cite{data_3}, EmoV-DB~\cite{data_4}, the Free ST American English corpus (ST-AEDS)~\cite{data_5}, and the Open-source Multi-speaker Corpora of the English Accents in the British Isles (EABI)~\cite{data_6}.

+EMNS~\cite{data_3} is a dataset of strictly British-English acted speech focused on providing training data for storytelling, with a focus on emotional intensity.
+Similarly, EmoV-DB~\cite{data_4} also focuses on emotional speech.
+ST-AEDS~\cite{data_4} is an American English based dataset of audio transcriptions recorded on a cellphone.
+EABI~\cite{data_6} is a dataset focused on providing transcriptions from a wide breadth of English accents from the British Isles.
 These choices reflect the practical setting where an end-to-end ASR model pretrained in a domain with large-scale data (e.g., CommonVoice) is adapted to a target domain with smaller resources.
+In the case the target ``out of domain'' datasets diverge from the ``in domain'' datasets with regard to emotional intensity, accent, and recording environment, depending on the dataset.

 We assess our WhisTLE approach following these steps: (1) fine-tuning Whisper on an in-domain dataset using the standard approach; (2) training our VAE on the same in-domain dataset; (3) training Whisper using text-only training on an out-of-domain dataset; then (4) testing Whisper on both the audio and text pairs of the out-of-domain dataset.
 As our baselines, we compare WhisTLE to training on TTS-generated data, as well as the use of shallow fusion at inference time.
 We also run experiments combining multiple adaptation approaches, as they are not mutually exclusive.